 What types of homes are needed now and in the future in Castleton?

 Castleton Parish Council is working with Rural Action Derbyshire, High Peak Borough Council and Midlands Rural Housing to understand what types of homes are needed in the village, now and in the future.
 To do this, a Housing Needs Survey will be carried out, as happens approximately every five years.
-Every household will receive a survey in early February.
-Please read more here and look out for the survey which will arrive in early February.
+Every household should have now received a survey.
+Please read more here.

 Table Top Sale Planned for 28 March